18F/handbook/_pages/18f/how-18f-works/changing-your-name.md

 ## Changing your name across GSA

-Follow these steps to update your name if your _legal_ name changes/does not match GSA systems:
+Follow these steps if your name in GSA systems does not match your name as it appears on identity documents (e.g. passport, marriage certificate, state-issued ID card):

 1. Log in to the [GSA network or a VPN]({{ site.baseurl }}/how-to-log-in/)
 1. Follow [these steps](https://corporateapps.gsa.gov/files/HR-Links-Guide_-Changing-Your-Name_Final-Oct-2020docx.pdf).